 CAYLA is an integral part of the City’s ‘Grow Our Own’ initiative, as envisioned by the Asheville City Council.
 The City is committed to giving Asheville’s young people the opportunity to stay and work in Asheville, as well as to have valuable work experiences that will advance their future careers wherever they go.
 The program is a partnership with the Asheville City Schools Foundation and is supported in part by Buncombe County.

 CAYLA recruits, trains and places local high school students at meaningful summer jobs with the City and with participating agencies, in addition to providing weekly day-long workshops on financial literacy, leadership, career exploration and 21st Century job skills.
 CAYLA engages its students throughout the school year by offering classroom-based enrichment activities, plus individualized assistance with college applications and scholarship research.
 The vast majority of CAYLA students will be first in their families to attend college.
 CAYLA students must be enrolled in Asheville City Schools or one of the Buncombe County High Schools.
 To strengthen their connection to the community, CAYLA students learn about civic responsibility through frequent community service projects that they themselves plan and lead.
 The CAYLA students have become positive role models for their peers and, just as importantly, for the many children with whom they interact, including their younger siblings and neighbors.
 The CAYLA students have completed more than 3,800 hours of community service with agencies including MANNA FoodBank, IRL at Asheville Middle School, Big Brothers Big Sisters, ABCCM Women and Children’s Shelter, Habitat for Humanity, Brother Wolf, and Eliada Homes, among others.

-After a competitive application and interview process each Spring, Asheville High School students are selected and placed at one of the following job sites:
+After a competitive application and interview process each Spring, eligible high school students are selected and placed at one of the following job sites: